 This project originated from a new year’s resolution: to read more, cook more, and look for more beauty in the everyday to shoot.
-As I was reading a novel that took place in Africa, with gorgeous and vivid descriptions of the local food, I thought I’d cook one of those dishes and photograph it with the book.
-From there, my photography project was born.
+As I was reading a novel that took place in Africa, with gorgeous and vivid descriptions of local food, I thought I’d cook one of those dishes and photograph it with the book.
+From there, this project was born.
 For the next 100 books I read, I will cook something inspired by the story and document it with my camera.

 See Let the Kids Dress Themselves’ piece on my project here (click link): Books + Cooking + Look = An Amazing Must-See Project!